Jackbrocp/AdaAugment/README.md

 # AdaAugment

-The implementation of "AdaAugment: A Tuning-Free and Adaptive Approach to Enhance Data Augmentation".
+The official implementation of "AdaAugment: A Tuning-Free and Adaptive Approach to Enhance Data Augmentation".

 ## Requirements